-6.2 Data and Parameters Monitored
+5.2 Data and Parameters Monitored

-Data / Parameter: Awps,i,t or Ai,t Data unit: ha Description: Area of project stratum i in year t Equations 1, 2, 3, 5, 15, 16 or 14 Source of data: Own assessment Description of measurement methods and procedures to be GIS coverages, ground survey data and/or remote imagery (satellite or aerial photographs), as outlined in Section 5.
-The area of peat burnt ( A peatburn - WPS , i , t for the project scenario applied: from Module M-PEAT and $A{peatburn-BSL,i,t}$ for the baseline scenario from Module BL-PEAT and $A{peatburn-BSL,i,t}$ for the baseline scenario from Module BL-PEAT ) and area of peatland (not open water, not burnt) ( $A{peatsoil-WPS,i,t}$ for the project scenario from Module M- PEAT and $A{peatsoil-BSL,i,t}$ for the baseline scenario from Module BL-PEAT ) determine the difference between the remaining carbon stock in the project scenario and baseline scenarios after 100 years.
-In the procedures in Section 5.4 these areas are together referred to as $A{WPS,i,t}$ and $A{BSL,i,t}$ .
-Frequency of monitoring/recording: At each monitoring event QA/QC procedures to be applied: See Section 9.3 of REDD+ MF or other VCS methodology that uses this module.
-Purpose of data: Calculation of project emissions Calculation method: N/A Comments: In Equations 1, 2, 3, 5, 15 and 16, the area for AWPS,i,t100 must be used
+Data / Parameter: $A{WPS,i,t}$ or $A{i,t}$ Data unit: ha Description: Area of project stratum i in year t Equations 1, 2, 3, 5, 15, 16 or 14 Source of data: Own assessment Description of measurement methods GIS coverages, ground survey data and/or remote imagery (satellite or aerial photographs), as outlined in Section 5. applied: The area of peat burnt ($A{peatburn-WPS,i,t}$ for the project scenario from Module M-PEAT and $A{peatburn-BSL,i,t}$ for the baseline scenario from Module BL-PEAT) and area of peatland (not open water, not burnt) ($A{peatsoil-WPS,i,t}$ for the project scenario from Module M-PEAT and $A{peatsoil-BSL,i,t}$ for the baseline scenario from Module BL-PEAT) determine the difference between the remaining carbon stock in the project scenario and baseline scenarios after 100 years.
+In the procedures in Section 5.4 these areas are together referred to as $A{WPS,i,t}$ and $A{BSL,i,t}$.
+Frequency of monitoring/recording: At each monitoring event QA/QC procedures to be applied: See Section 9.3 of REDD + MF or other VCS methodology that uses this module.
+Purpose of data: Calculation of project emissions Calculation method: N/A Comments: In Equations 1, 2, 3, 5, 15 and 16, the area for $A{WPS,i,t100}$ must be used

-Data / Parameter: Rate peatloss-WPS,i,t
+Data / Parameter: $Rate{peatloss-WPS,i,t}$

-Data unit: m yr -1
+Data unit: m yr-1

 Description: Rate of peat loss due to subsidence and fire in the project scenario in stratum i in year t

 Equations 9, 20

 Source of data: Module M-PEAT

 Description of measurement methods and procedures to be applied: See Module M-PEAT